jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 # S3-like Object Storage
-In this chapter, we'll be designing an object storage service, similar to Amazon S3.
+In this chapter, we'll be designing an object storage service, similar to Amazon Simple Storage Service(S3).

 Storage systems fall into three broad categories:
  * Block storage